 fully qualified domain name (or vice versa).
 For example, if

-you have an entry with host
+you have a row with host

 'pluto' in the